Meeting Time: March 06, 2019 at 6:00pm PST

 • Default_avatar

-Lissen Schnack about 5 years ago
+Lissen Schnack over 5 years ago

 16-foot tall FLASHING speed signs and 16-foot tall FLASHING cross walk signs commonly seen on commercial corridors are inappropriate in tight residential neighborhood settings when less invasive alternative measures can achieve the safety required.
 The impacted residents were not given any opportunity for input before construction began.This is setting a bad precedent and is not in keeping with the "small town character" in the City of Manhattan Beach's Mission Statement.